putpat/aeacus/README.md

 ## Usage

 WATCH OUT!
-This beast uses gdb to redirect stderr of your process and is potentially just kills it.
+This beast uses gdb to redirect stderr of your process and potentially just kills it.
 We would suggest using it with process you will kill anyway, only.

 ## Contributing